mwaugh0328/welfare-rural-urban-migration/appendix/README.md

 <img src="../figures/alt-param-restrictions.png">
 </p>

-This section describes the code that goes into computing various checks and alternative calibrations of the model.
+This section describes the code that goes into computing Table 6 of the paper and then various checks and alternative calibrations of the model.

 ---

+- [``print_out_param_restriction.m``](./print_out_param_restriction.m) will print out different results when various parameters are restricted to take specific values.
+Used to create Table 6 in main body of paper.

 - [``print_out_appendix.m``](./print_out_appendix.m) will print out all the different results.